argilla-io/distilabel/docs/sections/how_to_guides/index.md

     ---

-    Tasks are a special type of step that rely on Language Models (LLMs) to generate data.
+    Tasks are a specific type of step that rely on Language Models (LLMs) to generate data.

     [:octicons-arrow-right-24: Define Tasks](basic/task/index.md)